 The eye relief in binoculars is the distance between the eyepiece lens and your eye.
-More precisely, it is the distance at which the projected virtual image “hovers” in the front of the eyepiece.
+To be more precise, at the far end of the eye relief “hoovers” the exit pupil, the place where the projected virtual image appears.

-If the eye of an observer is beyond this distance, the field of view is reduced and the projected image appears cropped.
+Only when the eye of the observer is within this distance can the entire field of view be optimally viewed.
+If the eye of a viewer is outside this distance, the field of view is reduced and the projected image appears cropped.

 If the eye is too closes, dark shadows (in the shape of kidney beans) appear around the outer edges of the image disturbing the field of view.